 Yes, our rural settings across Scotland are located beside some of the best walking and hiking paths in the country.
 Plus, some of our hotel destinations are along the coast with miles of sandy beaches to explore in the north east.

 Where’s the best place to take my dog on holiday in Scotland?

-With hotels set amongst mountains, beside lochs and coastlines and Aberdeenshire’s countryside, our hotels allow you and your dog to rediscover the beautiful landscapes and walking trails that surround our locations.
+With hotels and inns set amongst mountains, beside lochs and coastlines, and Aberdeenshire’s countryside, our hotels allow you and your dog to rediscover the beautiful landscapes and walking trails that surround our locations.
 We’d recommend exploring Scotland’s west coast or Highlands with your dog as you will never be short of an adventure where your dog can enjoy hours of wandering or hiking.

-Whether you choose to stay on Oban’s coast, rural Aberdeenshire, Glencoe, Inveraray or Nairn, our hotels are the best places to stay in Scotland to enjoy a holiday with your dog.
+Whether you choose to stay at our dog friendly hotels and inns in Scotland on Oban’s coast, in rural Aberdeenshire, Glencoe, Inveraray or Nairn, our locations are the best places to stay in Scotland to enjoy a holiday with your dog.